A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 1: Mix mild dish soap and warm water in a bucket.

-Step 2: Rub the soapy solution on the surfaces of your furniture with a clean cloth.
+Step 2: Rub the soapy solution on your furniture with a clean cloth.

-Step 3: Rinse each piece with clean water and let them dry completely before using.
+Step 3: Rinse with clean water and let each piece air-dry completely before using.

 Removing White Film

-When left in the sun too long, injection-molded plastic chairs can develop a chalky, white film on the surfaces.
-This film is the dusty remnants of the plastic material as it degrades under the sun's rays.
-Follow these steps to get rid of this unwanted finish.
+When left in the sun too long, injection-molded plastic chairs can develop a chalky, white film.
+This dusty residue is the result of UV rays breaking down plastic.
+Follow these steps to restore the finish.

 Step 1: Mix water and white vinegar in a spray bottle and apply it to all furniture surfaces.